Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 At the end, press "Save WIFI Configuration" to save the configuration and restart the Master Brick to load it.
-After restart you should be able to reach the Master Brick by entering the IP and port of the Brick in the Brick Viewer.
+After restart you should be able to reach the Master Brick by entering the IP address and port of the Brick in the Brick Viewer.